 Does it Come with a Great Warranty?

 Companies that produce high-end, premium composites should stand behind their products with a warranty.
-For example, NexGEN’s premium composite products come with a 25-Year Stain & Fade Performance Warranty, which demonstrates a commitment to excellence.
+For example, NexGEN’s premium composite products come with a 50 Year Stain & Fade Warranty and a Lifetime Performance Warranty, which demonstrates a commitment to excellence.
 If the composite product you’re purchasing doesn’t offer a warranty, its quality may be suspect.

 NexGEN’s Composites Check all the Boxes